CharlesB91/visit-glasgow/README.md

 - For the above example the source code, this has to be styled accordingly to how the site was to be displayed with font, background colour.
 - For the what’s on section & explore which includes images of the various events, attractions i used (https://www.w3schools.com/css/css3_flexbox_responsive.asp) to help guide me on the best way to lay out the images in a responsive mode.
 - The footer social icons for facebook, instagram, twitter were used from (https://fontawesome.com/)
+- Background-text in explore page idea was taken from love running walk through project.
+Have used some of this code for position and responsive behaviour however dimensions changed accordingly to my own specification.

 ## Content